-Hours: Monday to Friday - 8:40 am to 3:20 pm Monday Homework Centre 3:30 pm to 5:30 pm.
+Hours: Monday to Friday - 8:40 am to 3:20 pm

 Before school, Recess and Lunchtime

 Students who wish to read, research or study have priority in the library.
 As such, students who wish to use the library for recreational purposes must be considerate of others and keep noise to a minimum.
 Students who are not participating in library activities or who choose to socialise and chat, may be asked to leave the library.